jerbaroo/database-generic/README.md

 ## MonadDb

-`upsert` and `select` have more complicated type signatures than we let on.
+`upsert` and `select` have more complicated type signatures than shown above.
 For example here is the full type signature of `upsertT`